July 4, 2022

 • Method transfer is disabled by default for new apps.

-• Set an allowlist of IP addresses in the “Security” section of your app.
+• You can set an allowlist of IP addresses under the “Security” button in the app settings.

 Crypto Pay API 1.1.1 (July 26, 2022)